Progress towards Maximum Allowable Inputs

 A significant reduction of nutrients input has been achieved for the whole Baltic Sea.
-This assessment shows that the normalized input of nitrogen was reduced by 14% and phosphorus by 24% between the reference period (1997-2003) and 2018 (Results figure 1).
+This assessment shows that the normalized input of nitrogen was reduced by 12% and phosphorus by 26% between the reference period (1997-2003) and 2018 (Results figure 1).
 In 2017 the corresponding reductions were 14% for total inputs of nitrogen and 24% for total phosphorus.
-The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Kattegat, Danish Straits and Kattegat (Key message figures 1 and Results tables 1a and 1b).
-Nitrogen input into the Bothnian Bay is below MAI but cannot be considered as fulfilled due to statistical uncertainty.
-MAI for phosphorus input is fulfilled in the Kattegat, Danish Straits and Bothnian Sea.
-The inputs to the Bothnian Bay are below MAI but cannot be considered as fulfilled due to statistical uncertainty.
+The maximum allowable input (MAI) of nitrogen in this period was fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat (Key message figures 1 and Results tables 1a and 1b).
+MAI for phosphorus input was also fulfilled in the Bothnian Bay, Bothnian Sea, Danish Straits and Kattegat.
+The inputs to the Gulf of Finland were below MAI but cannot be considered as fulfilled due to statistical uncertainty.

 The table also contains data on statistical uncertainty, the remaining reduction needed to reach MAI and inputs in 2018 including statistical uncertainty in percentages of MAI.
 Classification of achieving MAI is given in colours: green=MAI fulfilled, yellow= fulfilment is not determined due to statistical uncertainty, and red=MAI not fulfilled.
 (Units in columns 2-5: tonnes per year).
 NOTE: For consistency with MAI no rounding (to tenth, hundreds or thousands) has been performed in the indicator.